IML-DKFZ/fd-shifts/README.md

 **FD-Shifts requires Python version 3.10 or later.** It is recommended to install FD-Shifts in its own environment (venv, conda environment, ...).

 1. **Install an appropriate version of [PyTorch](https://pytorch.org/).** Check that CUDA is available and that the CUDA toolkit version is compatible with your hardware.
+   The currently necessary version of [pytorch is v.1.11.0](https://pytorch.org/get-started/previous-versions/#v1110).
+Testing and Development was done with the pytorch version using CUDA 11.3.

 2. **Install FD-Shifts.** This will pull in all dependencies including some version of PyTorch, it is strongly recommended that you install a compatible version of PyTorch beforehand.
 This will